LashaBuxo/SentEmo-Analyzer/README.md

 # Welcome to Sent-Emo Open Source  Project!

-Sent-Emo Analyzer is open source **library**, which analyses given **English** text by emotion and its sentiment values.
+Sent-Emo Analyzer is open source library, which analyses given **English** text by emotion and its sentiment values.
 Below are the example projects and the materials used in project.

 # How it Works?